rcf49/draft_zone/README.md

 Sandbox of code snippets for future reference.

-This also includes a test web page to play around with HTML: <https://rcf49.github.io/draft_zone/>
+This also includes a test web page to play around with HTML:
+<a href="https://rcf49.github.io/draft_zone/" target="_blank">https://rcf49.github.io/draft_zone/</a>

 ## Python Virtual Environment